katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_V4-INTERFACES.md

             return "Habitat Unknown";
         }
 ```
+* You will need to implement the method called "GetPopulationBasedOnCountry(string country) in the Dog class
 * Run your code.
 If you have not implemented all of the properties and methods you will have errors.
 Fix the errors and once the code   compiles you are ready to create an instance of the Dog class.
 * Underneath the Dog class create an instance of the Dog class.
 ```